MuleSoft-AI-Chain-Project/example-mule-apps/agent-network-tutorial/README.md

 - `a2a-030-erp-native-mcp-agent` (ERP agent)
 - `a2a-030-hubspot-agent` (HubSpot / Einstein agent)
 - `a2a-030-jira-agent` (Jira / Einstein agent)
-- `a2a-030-knowledge-agentforce-agent` (Agentforce knowledge/reservation agent)
+- `a2a-030-knowledge-agentforce-agent` (Agentforce knowledge agent)

 ## 🔧 Included MCP servers (must be deployed by you)